ajm9770/oasis-form-checker/src/README.md

 ## Decision Making for linear RAG vs Agentic approaches

-An Agentic workflow requires a chain of thought reasoning approach, whereas much easier fields will just need a RAG extraction.
+An Agentic workflow  is necessary when
+  - Cross-referencing between documents
+  - Temporal reasoning (e.g., comparing current/past conditions)
+  - Conflict resolution between sources
+  - Multi-hop reasoning (e.g., "If X in transcript and Y in history, then Z"), In a healthcare application, a supervised agentic approach will be the best way to think about these problems.
+Easier fields will just need a RAG extraction.
+The issue with an agentic workflow is that there will need to be a series of decisions to "hop" around, and in a healthcare context these decisions will need to be recorded and audited.

 | Factor                  | Agentic Needed                          | Basic RAG Sufficient                  |
 |-------------------------|-----------------------------------------|---------------------------------------|